weikangg/PropertyIQ/README.md

 ```
 Username: propertyIQ
-Email: **<Your valid gmail email which should be similar to the Gmail Email you used to get the Gmail App Password>**
+Email: <Your valid gmail email which should be the same as the Gmail Email you used to get the Gmail App Password>
 Password: sc2006_1234
 ```